100 Ways To Live More Sustainably | Simple & Practical Tips

 3. Water-saving showers, dishwashers, and washing machines: Choose appliances that are designed to use less water.
 Just look for products labeled with the WaterSense logo below.

-4. Rain barrel if you have a garden: Collect rainwater for garden use, reducing the need for tap water.
+4. Rain barrel if you have a garden: Collect rainwater for garden use which reduces the need for tap water.

 5. Take showers and not baths: Showers typically use less water than baths.
 Baths gross me out a little anyway.